ieeevr/2024-test/attend/registrationtest/index.md

         You should indicate your full Paper DOI, eg: 10.1109/TVCG.20nn.ddddddd (as listed on TVCG)</li>
     <li style="color: #F5725E:"><strong>What is an Invited TVCG paper?</strong><br/>
         Invited TVCG papers are those manuscripts previously published on IEEE TVCG and invited for oral presentation at the conference.
 Not to be confused with IEEE VR 2023 Journal Papers published in the special issue.</li>
+    <li style="color: #F5725E:"><strong>Why I can't open the registration system after I clicked the register button?</strong><br/>
+      It may need a few minutes to open the registration system for the first time.</li>
+    <li style="color: #F5725E:"><strong>Why I can't click the "Pay" button although I have filled out the form correctly?</strong><br/>
+      The payment can not be made unless the server confirms the form is filled out.
+For uploading a digital copy of Student ID, you may wait a couple of minutes for the server to receive the data.</li>
 </ol>